Trauma recovery and the vagus nerve

 Whenever a client walks into my office who has experienced a trauma, the Rebalance Sequence is usually one of the first treatments I suggest.

-A key technique in the Rebalance Sequence, called the 3D Breath Breakdown, focuses on inhalation.
-Although breathing is autonomic and involuntary, we can in fact consciously control it.
-In doing so, we intervene consciously in the sympathetic response.
+With the help of the MELT Soft Roller or Soft Half Roller, we intervene consciously in the sympathetic response through conscious breathing.
 By slowing down and focusing on the direction of diaphragmatic motion, you alter the way the brainstem signals the diaphragm to contract as it does some 25,000 times a day when you breathe and don’t think about it.

 Then we add another technique called the 3-D Breath, which activates the neurological core reflex on an exhale.
 This boosts the parasympathetic tone, improves overall stress regulation, and stimulates vagal tone.

 Heart rate variability is one of many things regulated by the vagus nerve, which is active when you breathe out but suppressed when you breathe in, so the bigger your difference in heart rate when breathing in and out, the higher your vagal tone.

 If you are healing from trauma, definitely try the Rebalance Sequence and see if you can create a change in how you feel in just 10 minutes.
 This is such a simple, powerful sequence.
-I recommend performing it daily for best results, either at the beginning or end of your day.
+I recommend performing it daily for the best results, either at the beginning or end of your day.

 If you sense changes, I want you to take another step.
-I want you to go to meltmethod.com and click Find MELT Near You and reach out to one of our thousands of instructors and get help to set you into a upward spiral of positive change.
+Go to Find MELT Near You and reach out to one of our thousands of instructors and get help to set you into an upward spiral of positive change.